Benign breast lumps

 Treatment for benign (non-cancerous) breast lumps depends on what type of lump you have.
 You won’t need any treatment for many lumps, unless you have symptoms or the lump is particularly big.

 • You may not need any treatment if you have a fibroadenoma, unless it’s very large.
-If the lump is bigger than 4cm across, your doctor may suggest you have it removed.
+If the lump is bigger than 3cm across, your doctor may suggest you have treatment to remove it.

-• Cysts can be drained (aspirated) with a needle.
-Sometimes, cysts go away on their own without treatment.
+• Benign cysts in breasts can be drained (aspirated) with a needle.
+Cysts in breasts usually go away on their own without treatment.

-• If you have an abscess or other infection, your doctor will probably prescribe antibiotics for you.
-You may need to have your abscess drained using a needle or a small incision (cut).
+• If you have an abscess or other infection, your doctor may prescribe antibiotics for you.
+You may need to have your abscess drained using a needle or a small cut (incision).

 • If you have a phyllodes tumour, your doctor will recommend an operation to remove it.
-This is because they can develop into cancer.
+This is because this type of lump can grow, and (rarely) turn cancerous.

 • Fat necrosis lumps tend to disappear on their own without treatment.

-• Sclerosing adenosis doesn’t usually need any treatment, unless you need painkillers for symptoms such as pain.
+• Sclerosing adenosis doesn’t usually need any treatment, but you may need painkillers.

-• If you have duct ectasia, you probably won’t need treatment, unless there’s a lot of discharge from your nipple, or your nipple is turned inwards.
-If this happens, you may need an operation to remove the blocked duct.
+• If you have duct ectasia, you probably won’t need treatment.
+This is unless there’s a lot of discharge from your nipple, or your nipple is turned inwards.
+If these things happen, you may need an operation on the nipple ducts.

-• If you have an intraductal papilloma, your doctor will probably recommend that you have a surgical procedure to remove the papilloma and the duct it’s lying in.
+• If you have an intraductal papilloma, your doctor will probably recommend removal.
+This would be removal of the papilloma through a needle with the help of a vacuum, or surgical removal.

 Talk to your doctor for advice about which treatment is most suitable for you.